mikeisfree/bsky-movie-guesser/memory-bank/productContext.md

 From the user perspective:

-1. Users discover a post with four partially censored movie images
+1. Users discover a post with a trivia question (either text-based or images)
-2. The post indicates a 30-minute window to submit guesses
+2. The post indicates a time window to submit guesses (currently 1 minute for testing)
-3. Users reply with their guess of the movie title
+3. Users reply with their guess
-4. After 30 minutes, users see a follow-up post showing:
+4. After the time window, users see a follow-up post showing:
-   - The correct movie title
+   - The correct answer
    - Success percentage (% of correct guesses)
    - Total number of attempts
+   - Top performers who answered correctly first
 5. A new round begins automatically

 From the bot perspective:

-1. Select a random movie with sufficient images
+1. Select a random question source (movie or trivia)
+2. Get a question from the selected source
-2. Process images (optimize, censor, watermark)
+3. Process any media if needed (optimize, censor, watermark)
-3. Create post with the processed images
+4. Create post with the question and any processed media
-4. Monitor replies for the time window
+5. Monitor replies for the time window
-5. Evaluate guesses using fuzzy matching
+6. Evaluate guesses using fuzzy matching
-6. Calculate and post results
+7. Calculate and post results, highlighting fastest correct answers
-7. Begin next round
+8. Begin next round

 ## User Experience Goals